willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 1 General guidelines
 =========================================================

-1.1 When modifying an existing code file, the style conventions already in
-    use in the file **must** be followed.
-This guideline is not intended to stifle personal creativity - mixing style conventions is disruptive and may cause confusion for users and fellow developers.
+1.1 When modifying existing code, the style conventions already in use in the file **must** be followed.
+This is not intended to stifle personal creativity - mixing style is disruptive and may cause confusion for users and fellow developers.

-1.2 The contents of each file **must** be limited and well-defined so that
-    the file can be named so that it clearly indicates its contents.
-The goal is to prevent a file from becoming bloated with too many or diverse concepts.
+1.2 Significant deviations from these guidelines **must** be discussed and agreed upon by the development team.
+If the guidelines need to be changed, they **should** be.

 ========